syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 ## Loading SfDataGrid with specified Height and Width

-SfDataGrid can be load with specific height and width inside different layouts by specifying the height and width of the grid when adding it in its parent.The following code example illustrates how this can be done.
+SfDataGrid can be loaded with specific height and width inside different layouts by specifying the height and width of the SfDataGrid when adding it as a child to its parent.The following code example illustrates how this can be done.

 {% highlight c# %}
 protected override void OnCreate(Bundle bundle)